 Here’s the deal: not all banks are created equal and there’s not a lot of clear information on how to close a bank account.
 Like many of us in banking relationships with big banks, you probably had a good start and all was going well.
 Then things started to get complicated and expensive.
-There were overdraft fees, monthly maintenance fees, minimum balances fees, scandals, and shady practices.
-And, perhaps the worst part: you felt as if you were giving up more than you were getting.
+There were overdraft fees, monthly maintenance fees, minimum balances fees, etc. And, perhaps the worst part: you felt as if you were giving up more than you were getting.

-Close a Wells Fargo Account
+How to close a Wells Fargo Account

 Wells Fargo has seen a flurry of press coverage in recent years — and not the good kind.
 As it turned out, Wells Fargo employees created millions of fraudulent accounts in order to try and inflate their sales numbers, according to the New York Times and other news outlets.
 Not only did Wells Fargo create fake accounts, but employees received bonuses for meeting phony sales goals, too.